 - I won’t be 18 at the start of the course I want to apply for.
 Can I still apply?

 The vast majority of our applicants will be 18 years old by the start of their second term in Cambridge, and it is a requirement for Medicine applicants to be 18 by 1st November of their first year due to national restrictions on the clinical element of this course.
-Occasionally we might admit a slightly younger student for courses other than Medicine if they are judged to have the academic maturity to cope well with a Cambridge degree.
-We will not normally admit students who would be 16 or younger at the start of their degree, and such applicants may be asked to wait at least a year before being considered for a degree programme here.
+We are able to admit slightly younger students for courses other than Medicine if they are judged to have the academic maturity to cope well with a Cambridge degree.

 - What do you think about applicants who want to apply for deferred entry?